Veterinarians - EOI | National

 The Ministry for Primary Industries is responsible for ensuring the safety and suitability of New Zealand exports for overseas and domestic markets by providing official assurances / certification required for exporting New Zealand's food and animal products to overseas markets.
 Maintaining and growing international market access for New Zealand depends on the excellent work that our vets provide on the front line.

 As a vet at the Ministry for Primary Industries, you'll talk to a range of people as you go about your daily tasks.
 You'll need to be able to translate your technical knowledge and jargon into language that the layperson can understand.
-You'll partner with farmers as well as senior management at cold stores and processing plants to help them innovate and grow their market share.
+You'll partner with farmers as well as senior management in processing plants to help them innovate and grow their market share.

 We provide a number of training programmes and opportunities for people to continuously improve their skill sets and keep up to date with global best practices.

-Joining Verification Services is one of many gateways to a wider career path within the Ministry for Primary Industries.
-We also offer career progression in other directorates.
+Joining Verification Services can be a gateway to a wider career path within the Ministry for Primary Industries.
+We offer career progression opportunites in other directorates and support post-graduate study.

-If you want to become part of a diverse and interesting organisation that offers a wide range of career options and you want to be part of helping NZ to succeed, then click on our link below!
+If you want to become part of a diverse and interesting organisation that offers a wide range of career options and you want to be part of helping New Zealand to succeed, then click on our link below!

 To be eligible to apply for this role you need: